canonical/lxd/doc/rest-api.md

 # Recursion
 To optimize queries of large lists, recursion is implemented for collections.
-A "recursion" argument can be passed to a GET query against a collection.
+A `recursion` argument can be passed to a GET query against a collection.

 The default value is 0 which means that collection member URLs are returned.
 Setting it to 1 will have those URLs be replaced by the object